mast76/workflow-runner/README.md

 Workflow Runner tries to address this bad practice of commiting code (workflows) in an unkown state by allow at least some of it to be tested.

 ## Requirements
-NodeJs, NPM, Powershell 7 (if pwsh is used by your workflows), WSL (if bash is used by your workflows)
+NodeJs, NPM, Powershell 7 (if pwsh is used by your workflows), Git (if bash is used by your workflows)

 ## Limitations
 - Runs only on Windows